 Cavadonga galleon

-Rare British Coins Commemorating a Victory at Sea!
+Rare British Coins Commemorating Victories over the Spanish!

-In 1745 and 1746, many British silver coin issues were minted with the word “LIMA” just below King George’s portrait.
-This is a curious feature seeing as Peru was a colony owned by Spain at this time and King Philip V of Spain and King George II of England were at war.
+In 1745 and 1746, many British silver coin issues were minted with the word “LIMA” just below King George II’s portrait.
+This is a curious feature seeing as Lima, Peru was a colony owned by Spain at this time and King Philip V of Spain and King George II of England were at war.

-So why would King George want to include the name of a Spanish owned colony on a British coin?
+So it makes one wonder why would King George want to include the name of a Spanish territory on a British coin?
 Well, there is a fascinating story behind this, so let’s dive in!

-The inclusion of the word “Lima” represents that the silver used to make these coins commemorates a significant British victory over Spain that included the capture of a famous Spanish galleon and successful raids on the Spanish settlements in the New World.
-Most of the silver used by the Royal Mint in these two years was captured in a single action by a ship commanded by a man who was later to be considered one of Britain’s greatest naval heroes.
+The inclusion of the word “Lima” on coins is known as a “privy mark, “hallmark”, or “provenance mark” and represents that the silver used to make these coins commemorates noteworthy British victories over Spain that included the capture of a famous Spanish galleon, French ships, and successful raids on the Spanish settlements in the New World.
+A large portion of the silver used by the Royal Mint in these two years was captured in a single action by a ship commanded by a man who was later to be considered one of Britain’s greatest naval heroes.

 Background History: